chef-boneyard/chef-web-docs-2016/includes_ruby/includes_ruby_style_patterns_always_specify_action.rst

    package 'monit'

-will install the ``monit`` package because the ``:install`` action is the default action for that resource.
+will install the ``monit`` package because the ``:install`` action is the default action for the |resource package| resource.

-However, if readability of code is desired, such as ensuring a reader understands what the default action might be for a custom resource in a community cookbook, specifying the resource action is recommended:
+However, if readability of code is desired, such as ensuring that a reader understands what the default action is for a custom resource or stating the action for a resource whose default may not be immediately obvious to the reader, specifying the default action is recommended:

 .. code-block:: ruby

-   package 'monit' do
+   ohai ‘apache_modules' do
-     action :install
+     action :reload
    end